pedrolara-boop/StashStudioSync/README.md

 **Using the Plugin Tasks**:
 - Go to Settings > Plugin Tasks
 - Expand the "StashStudioMetadataMatcher" section
-- You'll see four available tasks:
+- You'll see the following available tasks:
   - **Match All Studios**: Adds missing metadata to studios from ThePornDB and StashDB (IDs, parent studios, URLs, images)
   - **Match All Studios (Dry Run)**: Shows what changes would be made without actually making them
   - **Force Update All Studios**: Updates all studios even if they already have complete information
   - **Force Update All Studios (Dry Run)**: Shows what would be updated in force mode without making changes
 - Click the corresponding "Run" button next to the task you want to execute

+> **Note**: The plugin uses a high fuzzy threshold (95) by default for more precise matches.
+This can be adjusted in the `config.py` file if needed.

 ### As a standalone script